 15. Mardin Castle

 Perched on top of the hill above Mardin, the 10th to 13th century castle is currently occupied by the military.
-Legend has it that the earliest development on the site was way back in 4th century BC when a Babylonian Fire Worshipper built his palace there.
+Legend has it that the earliest development on the site was way back in the 4th century BC when a Babylonian Fire Worshipper built his palace there.
+It forms a stunning backdrop to this ancient city.

-Sadly the castle is currently out of bounds to tourists but there’s a nice view of the city from below the fence surrounding the castle.
+Sadly the castle is currently out of bounds to tourists but there’s a nice view of the city from below the fence which surrounds the castle.

 16. Old Merchants Houses of Mardin (Mardin Evleri)